bm2-lab/BExplorer/README.md

 # _BExplorer: optimizing base-editing gRNA designs and predicting pleiotropic effects_

 ## Introduction
-BExplorer is an integrated and comprehensive computational pipeline for optimizing the design of gRNAs in silico
+BExplorer is an integrated and comprehensive computational pipeline for optimizing the design of gRNAs in silico.
+BExplorer could design best gRNA for 26 existing base editors in base editing researching, and evaluate the pleiotropic effect of the corresponding base editing loci.

 ## Requirement
 ### software